asagi4/comfyui-prompt-control/doc/syntax.md

 ```
 generates a LoRA schedule based on a sinewave

-# Basic prompt syntax
+# Basic non-scheduled prompt syntax

+[!NOTE]
-This syntax is also available in outside scheduled with the `PCTextEncode` node, where applicable.
+> The syntax documented below is also available in unscheduled prompts with the `PCTextEncode` node, where applicable.

 ## Combining prompts